jtanderson/kayako-equipment-tracker/README.md

 Once you get the files, browse to http://yourservername.com/install and enter the items to set up the MySQL database.

-For now, the system should be the root it's respective virtual host.
+For now, the system should be at the root of its respective virtual host.
 Other configuration is theoretically possible but has not been tested.

 ### Kayako Fusion Settings